PSMRI/Amrit-DB/README.md

 This AMRIT-DB spring boot service provides a robust solution for managing and cloning empty database schema tables, making it an invaluable tool for developers looking to maintain consistency in their development environments.
 This service utilizes Flyway, a powerfull database migration tool, within a spring boot application to clone an empty database tables.
 It is designed to help developersquickly setup their local environment by ensuring that the databse structure is consistent and up-to-date with the application requirement.

+### Key Feature

+Schema Management : Flyway automates the process of creating and managing the database tables allowing for easy version control of database changes.
+Migration Scripts : The service can include SQL migration scripts that define the structure of the database tables ,constraints, and relationships, ensuring that schema is created exactly as needed.
+Below are the mandatory schemas you should create.
+* db_iemr
+* db_reporting
+* db_identity
+* db_1097_identity
 ### Prerequisites
 Before you start, ensure you have the following installed: